du82/symark/explainer.md

 The main workflow involves:
 1. Reading SiYuan notes from the `input/` directory
 2. Processing them using the code in `src/main.rs`
-3. Applying templates from the `template/` directory
+3. Applying templates from the selected theme in the `themes/[theme-name]/` directory
 4. Generating the final website in the `output/` directory

 ## SiYuan Integration